liaoherui/MetaComp/README.md

  sample_ID Illumina /mnt/Illumina.fasta  /mnt/osf1/zxy_1.fq.gz /mnt/osf1/zxy_2.fq.gz
  ```
   **-s** : <BR/>
- This option refers to the sample name list.For example,if your input data only refers to one sample(suppose the sample name is 'sample_A'), then your sample list should be:<BR/>
+ This option refers to the directory of sample name list.For example,if your input data only refers to one sample(suppose the sample name is 'sample_A'), then your sample list should look like:<BR/>
  ```
  sample_A
  ```
- Or, you have two samples(sample_A and sample_B),then,your list should be:<BR/>
+ Or, you have two samples(sample_A and sample_B),then,your list should look like:<BR/>
  ```
  sample_A
  sample_B
  ```
-Then,multiple samples' condition is similar:<BR/>
+Then, for multiple samples ,the form is similar like:<BR/>
  ```
  sample_A
  sample_B